xcgoner/AISTATS2020-AdaAlter-GluonNLP/README.rst

 This is part of the python implementation of the paper "Local AdaAlter: Communication-Efficient Stochastic Gradient Descent with Adaptive Learning Rates", by anonymous authors.

-This repository is a modified version of GluonNlp
+This repository is a modified version of GluonNlP

 .. raw:: html